-GUI Style#
+GUI Style

-Following widgets support styling:
+The following widgets support styling:

-Basic Usage#
+Basic Usage

 The following example shows how to adjust the style.